pyxnat/pyxnat/README.rst

 To contribute to **pyxnat**, first create an account on `GitHub
 <http://github.com/>`_.
 Once this is done, fork the `pyxnat repository
 <http://github.com/pyxnat/pyxnat>`_ to have you own repository,
-clone it using 'git clone' on the computers where you want to work.
+clone it using ``git clone`` on the computers where you want to work.
 Make changes in your clone, push them to your GitHub fork, test them on several computers and when you are happy with them, send a `pull request <https://github.com/pyxnat/pyxnat/issues>`_ to the main repository.